MedJelidi/interactive-comments-section-main/README.md

 ## About <a name = "about"></a>

 This project is about building a custom interactive comments section similar to the ones used in social media applications.
-Built to complete a [challenge](https://www.frontendmentor.io/challenges/interactive-comments-section-iG1RugEG9) on [Front Mentor](https://www.frontendmentor.io/).
+Built to complete a [challenge](https://www.frontendmentor.io/challenges/interactive-comments-section-iG1RugEG9) on [Frontend Mentor](https://www.frontendmentor.io/).

 This is a working front-end solution.
 To add the back-end solution, head over to [this](https://github.com/MedJelidi/interactive-comments-section-main-back) repository.